Preveli, Palm beach

 Venetian Fountain in Spili, Rethymnon Crete

-Continuing south on the main road, after 15 to 30 minutes you will reach Spili.
-This is the place to stop for sure!
-Under the Vorizis mountain, in the centre of the village, you will find a beautiful setting.
-A large, eye-catching square with two old plane trees and a Venetian water fountain with 25 lions' heads remind visitors of similar structures in St. Mark's Square in Venice.
+Under the Vorizis mountain, in the centre of the village, you will encounter a beautiful setting.
+A large, eye-catching square with two old plane trees, a Venetian water fountain, consisting of 25 lions' heads, remind visitors of similar structures in St. Mark's Square in Venice.

 Sit down at a café in the square, and take time to enjoy the local life.